- This event has passed.

 - Useful educational resources for modifying curriculum

-Classroom and special education teachers across all grade levels as well as administrators will benefit from this session.
-There were be time to get your questions answered after the presentation.
-Join us to learn more about modifying curriculum to support all students.
+Classroom and special education teachers across all grade levels as well as administrators will benefit from this recorded session.
+Learn more about modifying curriculum to support all students.

 About the Presenter

 Nicole Eredics is an educator who advocates for the inclusion of students with disabilities in the general education classroom.
 She draws upon her years of experience as a full inclusion teacher to write, speak, and consult on the topic of inclusive education to various local and national organizations.
 Nicole uses her unique insight and knowledge to provide practical strategies for fully including and instructing students of all abilities in the classroom.

 Nicole’s advocacy work also includes managing a highly successful blog, The Inclusive Class, which has been a reputable resource on the topic of inclusion for families and schools since 2011.
 Through the blog, Nicole disseminates information about inclusion, which includes more than 100 episodes of The Inclusive Class podcast, dozens of articles about inclusive education, numerous webinars, and an online introductory course to inclusion.
 For more information please visit www.theinclusiveclass.com.